Golmote/prism-treeview/README.md

 Include the CSS file after Prism theme, and the JS file after Prism core.
 You may use `tree -F` to get a compatible text structure.

+It may be helpful to specify the charset in the `tree` command ie. `tree -F --charset=ascii` for some directory structures.

 ## Example code

 ```html